Juvenile Myoclonic Epilepsy

 - has brief muscle twitches or jerks in the upper arms, shoulders, or neck

-- has movements on both sides of the body at the same time
+- has movements on one or both sides of the body at the same time

 - usually is awake and can think clearly during and right after the seizure